 - Flexible funding scheme represents less risk and less return for the entrepreneur.

-- Fixed funding can be intimidating, if you do get funded, you actually have the resources you need to fulfill your idea the way you intended.
+- Fixed funding can be intimidating, if you do get funded, you actually have the resources you need to fulfill your idea the way you planned.

 - When you choose flexible funding, it shows a lack of confidence to meet your goal, Backers will be more hesitate to support you, not knowing whether you will have the capital overall to produced the perk you chose.